7 Cardinals, 6 staff test positive; series at Detroit off

 The series was to have been played at Comerica Park from Tuesday through Thursday.

+Mozeliak said that five of those who tested positive did not show symptoms.
+Mozeliak said the others did — headaches, cough, sniffles, low-grade fever.

+“And of those eight, it’s a variety of symptoms but nothing at this point requiring anything like hospitalization,’ Mozeliak said.

-St. Louis has been in quarantine since Thursday in Milwaukee, where the Cardinals' series last weekend was postponed, and the team is being tested daily.
+St. Louis has been in quarantine since Thursday in Milwaukee, where the Cardinals’ last series was also postponed due to positive tests.
+While all the members of the Cardinals’ traveling party who tested positive have been returned home, the rest of them remain isolated in their Milwaukee hotel rooms.

 St. Louis last played July 29 at Minnesota and is tentatively set to resume its schedule this Friday at home against the Chicago Cubs.